Ports

 Note

-Below we will however show how to create ports in the various tools.
+Below we will show how to create ports.

 Note

-Should you opt not to use DHCP to assign IP configuration to a new port (interface), keep in mind that the MTU is also set via DHCP and needs to be set manually in these cases.
+Should you opt not to use DHCP to assign IP configuration to a new port, remember that the MTU is also set via DHCP and you need to set it manually.

 Create a port using the cloud management portal

-To create a port using the Cloud management portal, follow these steps:
+To create a port by using the Cloud management portal

-• Press the “+” icon in the bottom right corner.
+• Press the + (plus) icon in the lower right corner.

 • Name your port.

-• Select the private network you want to connect to under “Network”.
+• Select the network you want to connect to under Network.

-• Select the private subnet you want to use.
+• Select the subnet you want to use.

 Create a port using OpenStack Horizon

-To create a port using the OpenStack Horizon, follow these steps:
+To create a port by using the OpenStack Horizon

 • Click the name of the network to which you want to add the port.